Narborough Road: Diversity

 In 2015, a research project titled "Super Diverse Streets", funded by the Economic and Social Research Council (ESRC), was undertaken by the LSE.
 Led by urban ethnographer Suzanne Hall, the project sought to "explore how urban retail economies and spaces are shaped by and shape migrant practices".
 Four streets were selected to be studied by the project: Rookery Road in Birmingham, Stapleton Road in Bristol, Cheetham Hill in Manchester, and Narborough Road.
 These four streets were selected for their ethnic diversity and their deprived urban locale.
 After surveying a sample of shopkeepers from each of the four streets, the project concluded that Narborough Road's 108 surveyed proprietors came from a total of 22 countries of birth, over four continents.
 The street was thus named the most diverse in the UK.

 The sampled shopkeepers observed that the ethnic make-up of the street had changed quickly.
 Tajinder Reehal, a Kenyan-born owner of an accessories shop, remarked: "I've seen the street change in the past 16 years. ...
 It's much more vibrant."
 Hairdresser Dipak Maru, also Kenyan-born, agreed, and felt that "in the last ten years [the road has] become lively and vibrant".
 The researchers observed that, despite its high levels of economic deprivation, the high levels of diversity in the street had enabled business owners to trade skills with one another – for example, a Canadian couple who ran a book shop helped others with filling in forms in exchange for a free meal or a free haircut.
-Speaking about the street's community, half-English, half-Polish music shop owner Lloyd Wright noted: "There's no tension.
+Speaking about the street's community, Lloyd Wright—the half-English, half-Polish owner of the music shop IntaSound—noted: "There's no tension.
 It's a very relaxed atmosphere."

 As a result of the conclusions of the project, in July 2016 the TV channel Channel 4 invited some of the shopkeepers of Narborough Road to provide voiceovers for announcements for their programmes.
 A total of 21 residents and shopkeepers were invited to provide announcements, which took four days to record.
 These announcements were broadcast on Channel 4 during the week beginning 23 July.